Selling and Buying a House at The Same Time

 Be Careful when Using Computer Generated Data Like the Zestimate

-As an experienced real estate professional in this market, I always tell my clients that while third-party websites provide general home value insights, their computer-generated estimates simply cannot match the accuracy of an in-person appraisal and analysis from a local expert you know and trust.
+As an experienced real estate professional in this market, I always tell my clients that while third-party websites provide general home value insights, their computer-generated estimates simply can't match the accuracy of an in-person appraisal and analysis from a local expert you know and trust.

 I've seen those sites under and overprice properties far too often, sometimes missing recent comparable sales or neighborhood factors that impact value.